 For example, consider a dataset where each record contains a “country” field.
 In this case, we can both increase overall performance and decrease system latency by creating a shard for each country or region, and storing the appropriate data on that shard.
 This is a simple example, and there are many other ways to allocate your geoshards which are beyond the scope of this article.

-We’ve defined what sharding is, when to use it, and different sharding architectures.
+We’ve defined what sharding is, discussed when to use it, and explored different sharding architectures.
 Sharding is a great solution for applications with large data requirements and high-volume read/write workloads, but it does come with additional complexity.
 Consider whether the benefits outweigh the costs or whether there is a simpler solution before you begin implementation.

 Sharding allows for larger datasets that can be stored within a single database.
 Similarly, a sharded dataset where the requests are properly distributed across the machines can handle more requests than a single machine can.

 In MongoDB, sharding is done through sharded clusters which consist of shards, routers/balancers, and config servers for metadata.
-While setting this up manually would require a fair amount of infrastructure setup and configuration, MongoDB Atlas—the database-as-a-service offering—makes this quite simple.
+While setting this up manually would require a fair amount of infrastructure setup and configuration, MongoDB Atlas — the database-as-a-service offering — makes this quite simple.
 Simply toggle the option on for your MongoDB cluster and select the number of shards.

 The default setup both replicates and shards the data.
 This provides high availability, redundancy, and increased read and write performance through the use of both types of horizontal scaling.
 Routers that distribute queries and data are included as well.
 For more information, follow the link to learn more about MongoDB Atlas.